CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Security/BB_Crypto_Service_Manager.md

 ## Description
 <!-- General Description of the BB -->
+Define the APIs and sequence routines for the security algorithms used by applications to access to low level hardware and/or software.
+Ensure that access of security routines can be run remotely.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Standardization facilitating integration at the ECU level.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system